Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

 Security & Compliance

-For enterprise teams, this matters a lot — sometimes more than the actual design features.
-Figma offers SSO, SAML, advanced permissions, organization-wide admin controls, and SOC 2 compliance on higher-tier plans.
-It's built specifically to satisfy IT and legal teams who want to know exactly where design assets live and who can access them.
+Enterprise teams care about this—sometimes more than features.
+Figma offers SSO, SAML, advanced permissions, org-wide admin controls, and SOC 2 compliance on higher tiers.
+It's built for IT and legal teams who need to know where assets live and who accesses them.

-Lunacy, being a primarily local/desktop tool, handles security differently: your files live on your machine by default.
-That's actually a privacy advantage in certain contexts — sensitive client work, healthcare-adjacent projects, anything where you'd rather not have assets sitting in someone else's cloud.
+Lunacy works differently: files live locally by default.
+That's actually a privacy advantage in certain contexts—sensitive client work, healthcare-adjacent projects, anything where you'd rather assets stay on your machine.
 But it doesn't offer enterprise compliance certifications.

 Winner: Figma for enterprise.
 Lunacy for privacy-sensitive solo work.